icrc-fdeniger/android-fhir/ICRC_DEMO.md

-# Modification Done
+# Modifications Done

-Some small modifications to:
+Some small code modifications have been done to:
 - be able to compile the project ( JDK compatibility issues)
-- use OpenMRS dev3 serveur.
-See `com.google.android.fhir.demo.FhirApplication.onCreate`. the default password has been hardcoded as it's  publicly available.
+- use OpenMRS dev3 server.
+See `com.google.android.fhir.demo.FhirApplication.onCreate`. the default password has been hardcoded as it's publicly available on OpenMRS Community Doc.

-# How to test it
+# How to start the application
-By default, only patient City address `NAIROBI` will be displayed.
-Hardcoded in the demo in  `com.google.android.fhir.testing.TestDownloadManagerImpl`

-Start demo with your preferred IDE ( Intellij, Android Studio)
+Start demo with your preferred IDE ( Intellij, Android Studio).
+No issue there ( as  compilation issues have been solved).

 # Demo

+## Nairobi
+By default, only patients with a City address `NAIROBI` will be displayed.
+It's hardcoded in the official demo in code `com.google.android.fhir.testing.TestDownloadManagerImpl`

 ## Add user on OpenMRS